cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/_index.md

 title: "Generic Call"
 date: 2021-09-26
 weight: 1
-description: >
+keywords: ["Kitex", "Generic Call", "HTTP", "Thrift"]
+description: Generic call is typically used for mid-platform services that do not need generated code, and only Thrift generic call is supported currently.
 ---

-Generic call is typically used for mid-platform services that do not need generated code, and only Thrift generic call is supported currently.

 ## Supported Scenarios